Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 42

-4. In Time Log tab, you can view all the logs, if any.
-Click on **Add** to add a new log.
+4. In Time Log tab, technician can view all the logs, if any.
+He will click on **Add** to add a new log.
 A dialog box opens.

 .. _cmf-43: